When I first started using a CGM, I thought I was mainly going to learn which foods raised my blood sugar.

 One option I am currently using is IQBAR protein bars.
 I like having a protein option that is lower in sugar and does not rely on sugar alcohols.

-That matters to me because a lot of bars that look “healthy” or “low carb” on the front of the package still have ingredients I personally prefer to avoid.
+That matters to me because a lot of bars that look “healthy” or “low carb” on the front of the package often have ingredients I personally prefer to avoid.

-I still think it is important to read the label for yourself.
+It is important to read the label for yourself.
 Ingredients and formulas can change, and everyone’s body responds differently.
-For me, a CGM makes this easier because I can see whether a snack seems to work well with my own glucose patterns.

 Sweeteners and Sugar Alcohols